-UNITED STATES SECURITIES AND EXCHANGE COMMISSION Washington, D.C.
+UNITED STATES SECURITIES AND EXCHANGE COMMISSION

+Washington, D.C.
 20549

-SCHEDULE 14A
+SCHEDULE 14A INFORMATION

-Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934 (Amendment No.)
+Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934 (Amendment No. )

-Chec k the ap ppropriate box: Prelin minary Proxy Statement Conf idential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) \boxtimes Defin nitive Proxy Statement Defin nitive Additional Materials Solic iting Material Pursuant to §240.14a-12 A. H. Belo Corporation (Name of Registrant as Specified In Its Charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant) Payn nent of Filing Fee (Check the appropriate box): ee required. computed on table below per Exchange Act Rules 14a-6(i)(4) and 0-11.
-1) Title of each class of securities to which transaction applies: 2) Aggregate number of securities to which transaction applies: 3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): 4) Proposed maximum aggregate value of transaction: 5) Total fee paid: Fee p oaid previously with preliminary materials. k box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously. ify the previous filing by registration statement number, or the Form or Schedule and the date of its filing.
-1) Amount Previously Paid: 2) Form, Schedule or Registration Statement No.: 3) Filing Party: 4) Date Filed:
+Filed d by th e Registrant Filed by a Party other than the Registrant □ Che ck the appropriate box: Preli minary Proxy Statement Conf fidential, for Use of the C Commission Only (as permitted by Rule 14a-6(e)(2)) X Defi nitive Proxy Statement Defi nitive Additional Materia als Solic citing Material under § 2 40.14a-12 A. H. Belo Corporation (Name of Registrant as Specified In Its Charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant) Payr nent of f Filing Fee (Check the a ppropriate box): No f ee required.
+Fee o computed on table below wper Exchange Act Rules 14a-6(i)(1) and 0-11.
+(1) Title of each class of se ecurities to which transaction applies: (2) A ecurities to which transaction applies: (2) Aggregate number of se ecurities to which transaction applies: (3) underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing ate how it was determined): (4) Proposed maximum ag gregate value of transaction: (5) Total fee paid: Fee 1 paid previously with prel liminary materials.
+2 1 e fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid ious filing by registration statement number, or the Form or Schedule and the date of its filing.

+(1) Amount Previously Paid:

+(2) Form, Schedule or Registration Statement No.:

+(3) Filing Party:

+(4) Date Filed: